phillc73/resourcer/README.md

 ```

 * Multiple resources may also be added to the same project.
 In this example, the project "Disguising" already exists, with only Murdock assigned to it.
-Now Peck is also addedd....
+Now Peck is also added....

 ```r
 assign_resource("Peck", 25, "Disguising")